CDCgov/tostadas/docs/developer_notes.md

 ## Workflow-Specific Details and Notes

-The master branch supports individual sample submission only.
-The dev branch adds batch submission support.

 ### Submitting to BioSample and SRA

 This workflow consists of the following processes and two subworkflows (SUBMISSION and AGGREGATE_SUBMISSIONS).